 But instead of viewing the comment as a professional death knock, Bündchen saw it as a challenge – an opportunity to prove herself despite whatever superficial faults the industry believed she possessed.
 “I always knew that, even if I was not the most beautiful girl, I’d be the most energetic and hardworking,” she told The New York Times in 2016.
 “If you want to know the truth, that’s the reason for my success.”

 Before long, Bündchen’s stellar reputation preceded her.
-And more importantly, she learned how to capitalise on it.
+And more importantly, she learned how to capitalize on it.
 “Gisele always struck me as super-professional and likeable, but with an understanding of her role that went beyond merely turning up and delivering the goods,” stylist Joe McKenna told The New York Times.
 “She always understood that ‘Gisele Bündchen’ could be a business too.
 And though I loathe the word branding, that’s exactly what she’s always been aware of.”

 It’s never been more true that looks can deceive because her golden waves, radiant skin and sparkling, effervescent personality belie a steadfast determination and drive that makes her an utterly unstoppable force.

 Bündchen entrepreneurial spirit is impossible to ignore – and has contributed to not only how impressively she has amassed her personal fortune, but also how she continues to leave her mark on the world and ultimately, transform it into a better place.
-It’s also no fluke that today, the 41-year-old’s net worth is estimated to be around A$527.5 million, and that Forbes calculates that on average, she earns upwards of A$169,000 each and every day.
+It’s also no fluke that today, the 41-year-old’s net worth is estimated to be around US$375.1 million, and that Forbes calculates that on average, she earns upwards of US$120,180 each and every day.

 Between 2002 and 2017, Bündchen held the top spot as the world’s highest-paid model, frequenting runways for the biggest brands in the world, including the coveted role of Victoria’s Secret Angel, and gracing more than 1,200 magazine covers.
 She even dipped her toe into acting, appearing in Taxi in 2004 and The Devil Wears Prada in 2006.

-However, as her star continued to rise, Bündchen realised that her modelling career needn’t be at odds with her personal passion for the environment.
+However, as her star continued to rise, Bündchen realized that her modelling career needn’t be at odds with her personal passion for the environment.
 A turning point occurred in 2002, when she was confronted by People for the Ethical Treatment of Animals protesters appalled by her new contract with fur brand Blackglama.

-Speaking to Vogue, Bündchen described it as a moment of profound realisation.
+Speaking to Vogue, Bündchen described it as a moment of profound realization.
 “Suddenly it dawned on me,” she said.
 “I was in the hamster wheel: I’m just going to go out there and be a good girl and do what my agent tells me to do.
 It wasn’t until that shock – it stopped me in my tracks.

 “I wasn’t aware of what was happening, and I was devastated.
 So I said, ‘Listen, I’m not doing fur campaigns.’
 It put me in the driver’s seat, finally.”